bisq-network/bisq/doc/build.md

 DAO full node
 -----------------
-If you want to run your own BSQ transaction verification node you have to run Bitcoin Core with RPC enabled and use dedicated program arguments for the bisq node.
+If you want to run your own BSQ transaction verification node you have to run Bitcoin Core with RPC enabled and use dedicated program arguments for the node.
 See https://github.com/bisq-network/bisq-exchange/blob/master/doc/rpc.md for more details.